robotics-upo/Hunav_isaac_wrapper/README.md

 - Publish ROS 2 Twist messages to `/cmd_vel` to control the robot (e.g., a Jetbot).

 #### Simulation
-- The simulation continuously updates agent positions and behaviors at every physics step.
+- The simulation continuously updates agent positions, behaviors and animations on every physics step.

 ---